ALL ABOUT AZALEAS

 Actually, the names are interchangeable since all are in the genus Rhododendron.
 In recent years the common name, “rhododendron”, has come to be used for most of the Rhododendron species that have large, leathery, evergreen leaves and ten stamens per flower; and “azalea” is used for most of the ones with smaller (deciduous or evergreen) green leaves, and five stamens.
 But, there are exceptions including deciduous azaleas that lose their leaves over winter.
 Here we refer to all members of the genus Rhododendron as azaleas.

-Azalea bushes are easier to transplant and easier to maintain than most shrubs.
+Azalea bushes are easy to transplant and easier to maintain than most shrubs.
 Just follow a few simple guidelines…

 Wondering when to plant azaleas?
 The best time to plant out azaleas is during the moderate weather of late spring or early autumn.
 Azaleas can be damaged by strong winds and should be planted where they get some shelter from the wind, such as near a building or a strand of evergreen shrubs or trees.